What is ROTC?

 Non-scholarship students can try Army ROTC for up to two years with no obligation while they work toward a college degree either at GCU or one of the Maricopa County Community College District (MCCCD) colleges.
 Just sign up for MSL-101 in the fall or MS-102 in the spring.

-If you have questions, or if you would like to know how to enroll in the Army ROTC program, call 855-GCU-LOPE and speak with an enrollment counselor.
+If you have questions, or if you would like to know how to enroll in the Army ROTC program, call 855-GCU-LOPE and speak with an university counselor.